-The question of dual citizenship is treated rather ambiguously.
-Two articles are in fact in partial contradiction.
+The question of dual citizenship is treated rather ambiguously as there are no special provisions in the law that regulate this issue.
+It is currently settled by the provisions of the art.
+2 and in the articles that regulate acquisition of citizenship by naturalization (articles 8, 8a, 9, 10, 11, 12, 15, 16) and art.
+21 that regulates the renunciation of Croatian citizenship.
+These articles are in fact in partial contradiction.
 On the one hand, art.
 2 explicitly states that Croatian citizens may have another citizenship, even if it is not recognised by the Republic of Croatia: 'the citizen of the Republic of Croatia who has foreign citizenship is, before the state authorities of the Republic of Croatia, to be considered a Croatian citizen exclusively'.
 On the other hand, art.
-8 specifies that a foreign national who intends to acquire Croatian citizenship has to renounce his or her current citizenship (art.
+8 specify that a foreign national who intends to acquire Croatian citizenship has to renounce his or her current citizenship (art.
 8.1.2).
+However, those applicants who are applying for citizenship according to the articles 10, 11, 12 and 16 (namely the spouses of Croatian citizens, emigrants and their descendants, foreign citizens and their spouses whose admission to Croatian citizenship is deemed to be in the interest of the Republic of Croatia and the members of Croatian people abroad) are exempt from fulfilling the criteria set in art.
+8.1.2. and can thus keep their previous citizenship following the acquisition of the Croatian citizenship.
+The law does not require a renouncement of the Croatian citizenship in the cases where a Croatian citizen acquires the citizenship of another state.
+However, if an individual had to renounce his Croatian citizenship in order to conduct a profession or business in the state of his or her permanent residency and later decides to reacquire Croatian citizenship, according to the art.
+15 he or she can do this without renouncing their current citizenship.

-In practice, members of the Croatian 'diaspora' in the US, Canada, Australia, Germany and other countries have been able to obtain Croatian citizenship quite easily and maintain their other citizenship.
-The same is true for citizens of Bosnia and Herzegovina.33
+Hence, in practice, members of the Croatian 'diaspora' in the US, Canada, Australia, Germany and other countries have been able to obtain Croatian citizenship quite easily and maintain their other citizenship.
+The same is true for citizens of Bosnia and Herzegovina.